There's not really a choice anymore...

 Now you don't need a web designer for every website edit.
 A CMS - a Content Management System - removes that problem.
-WordPress is arguably the friendliest CMS and with our custom themes your website will not look like everyone else's WordPress website .
+WordPress is arguably the friendliest CMS and with our custom themes your website will not look like everyone else's WordPress website.
 It will look exactly how you want it to look.

-With our Custom Themes we enable you to change the look of your WordPress site so it looks unique - just how you want it to look - and we don't charge silly money.
+With our Custom Themes we change the look of your WordPress site so it looks unique - just how you want it to look - and we don't charge silly money.
 We wanted a CMS that was going to be here in the future and WordPress has proved to be the right choice.

-The main choices in 2018 for a Content Management System (CMS) are: WordPress, Drupal, Joomla, or Other.
+The main choices in 2021 for a Content Management System (CMS) are: WordPress, Drupal or Other.

 Drupal is a great product but requires a team to support it and with that the associate costs.
 We trialled Joomla in 2009 but our clients all rejected it.
 We moved them to WordPress and they loved it.

 Trends.Builtwith.Com May 2021: https://trends.builtwith.com/cms

 Our WordPress story

 We began our website design business in 1997 with Adobe Pagemill and Photoshop.
-By 1999 we had called ourselves ZCT Media and moved to GoLive's Cyberstudio.
+By 1999 we had called ourselves Z Media and moved to GoLive's Cyberstudio.
 GoLive got bought out by Adobe who called the product Adobe GoLive until Adobe acquired Macromedia and replaced GoLive with Dreamweaver, formerly a Macromedia product.
 These programmes all created static pages that relied on 'the webmaster' (usually us) to update them as and when a client required.
 This was fine for some of our clients who only needed their website updating infrequently.